Learn About The Law

 (f) This section does not require the retention of any discovery materials not otherwise required by law or court order.

-(g) In criminal matters involving a conviction for a serious or a violent felony resulting in a sentence of 15 years or more, trial counsel shall retain a copy of a former client's files for the term of that client's imprisonment.
-An electronic copy is sufficient only if every item in the file is digitally copied and preserved.
+(g) In criminal matters involving a conviction for a felony resulting in incarceration in the Department of Corrections and Rehabilitation, trial counsel shall retain a copy of a former client's files for the term of that client's imprisonment.
+An electronic copy is sufficient only if every item in the file is digitally copied in color and preserved.
+To the extent this section imposes new requirements on trial counsel, trial counsel shall begin retaining their physical files and digital color copies of evidence for all felony convictions on or after July 1, 2026.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.